What to do to find the best wedding photographer for you

 I am professional, insured and qualified and have over 12 years of experience as a wedding photographer.
-I am also a Licentiate of the I.P.P.V.A and a member of Fearless Photographers.
+I am also a Licentiate of the I.P.P.V.A. and a multi award-winning wedding photographer.
 So when you book me you can be confident I’ll capture stunning photographs for you.

 If you are organising your wedding from abroad or do a lot of your planning online then you may need to communicate through email.
 In this case you can check reviews and testimonials for piece of mind.
 The photographer should be able to provide you with comments from satisfied clients, galleries of sample photographs and reviews from previous couples.
 This will helpt you find out about their wedding day experience, the quality of the albums and the level of service provided.

 Google reviews are a good way of checking what other couple’s said about their photographer as they are from the couple’s own accounts.

 Ask about Contract, Booking & Payment

 How do you book and when do you pay?
 Will the photographer give you a contract?
 It’s a good idea to have a contract with the photographer as this ensures the terms are set out in advance and all eventualities are covered.